-- 9. The Armed Forces Veterans possess unique and specialized skills.
+9. The Armed Forces Veterans possess unique and specialized skills.
 They are perseverant, creative and mouldable, with vast experience in working for prolonged hours under adverse conditions.
-They have good leadership, administrative and management skills.
+They administrative good leadership, have and management skills.
 These attributes can be exploited in preparing them for a second career as productive members of society and to participate in India growth story.
-Conceptually, this transition should be done in three seamless phases:- - Re-attire.
-When a Soldier (a) after long years of disciplined and orderly service, retires and transits into a less organized and somewhat "laissez faire" environment, he is bound to face initial difficulties.
+Conceptually, this transition should be done in three seamless phases:-

+(a) Re-attire.
+When a Soldier after long years of disciplined and orderly service, retires and transits into a less organized and somewhat "laissez faire" environment, he is bound to face initial difficulties.
 He should be prepared for social and attitudinal adjustments.
-It would be appropriate if the Training Centres run a two week capsule on "Transition Management", as a part of his "Pension Drill".
-Varied subjects such as awareness of veteran benefits including for dependents, financial planning, CSD, ECHS and extended AGIF benefits, military skills and civil skill equivalence, entrepreneur skills, CV preparation, corporate work culture and ethics, AFT Armed Act and Forces
+It would appropriate if the Training be Centres run a two week capsule on "Transition Management", as a part of his "Pension Drill".
+Varied subjects such as awareness of veteran benefits including for dependents, financial planning, CSD, ECHS and extended AGIF benefits, military skills and civil skill equivalence, entrepreneur skills, CV preparation, corporate work culture and ethics, AFT Act Armed Forces and

-- Tribunals, psychological orientation and counselling etc may be included.
-Assistance of private agencies/ NGOs in conducting a part of this training, especially on aspects of corporate culture, entrepreneurship and financial management, could be considered. - (b) Re-skill.
+Tribunals, psychological orientation and counselling etc may be included.
+Assistance of private agencies/ NGOs in conducting a part of this training, especially on aspects of corporate culture, entrepreneurship and financial management, could be considered.

+(b) Re-skill.
 The second aspect is to match/align his military skills with civil skills and also provide him fresh skills based on his aptitude and interest.
-Such re-skilling programmes should be identified and put in place well in advance and as a benchmark at least one year prior to his eventual discharge/ retirement. - (c) Re-serve.
-Finding him a placement based on his Knowledge, Skill and Ability (KSA) within Government/Private Industry.
-This would require a concerted effort, firstly in preparing his CV, identifying and matching his military skills/newly acquired skills to jobs in the Private/Public Sector and improving his communication skills as preparation for job interviews.
+Such re-skilling programmes should be identified and put in place well in advance and as a benchmark at least one year prior to his eventual discharge/ retirement.

+(c) Finding Re-serve. him а placement based on his Knowledge, Skill and Ability (KSA) within Government/Private Industry.
+This would require a concerted effort, firstly in preparing his CV, identifying and matching his military skills/newly acquired skills to jobs in the Private/ Public Sector and improving his communication skills as preparation for job interviews.